From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 Cantonese Dim Sum

-Dim sum is perhaps the most iconic type of Cantonese cuisine, offering a variety of small plates consisting of flavour-filled snack dishes such as dumplings and buns.
-An interesting fact is that dim sum translate as "touch the heart" in Chinese.
+Dim sum is perhaps the most iconic type of Cantonese cuisine.
+It offers a variety of small plates consisting of flavour-filled snack dishes such as dumplings and buns.
+An interesting fact is that dim sum translates as "touch the heart" in Chinese.

 We find dim sum dishes great for those social occasions when you want to share and enjoy your meal with family and friends.
 Traditionally a morning meal, we recommend eating dim sum alongside a fresh pot of Chinese tea.